Pacane/blog/lib/app/resources/2015_11_13_getting_started_with_Dart.md

 If you want a tool that does that for you, I've written a [dart package](https://pub.dartlang.org/packages/dart_updater) for that (Works on Linux, maybe on Mac).
 There are probably other solutions

 ### Package manager
 The advantages of keeping Dart in the package manager, is to have a version that is always up to date.
-You need admin access though.
+You need administrator rights though.

 On Mac [the instructions](https://www.dartlang.org/downloads/mac.html) are pretty straight forward I think.